obsidian-toaster/project/project-guide.md

 ### How to create a card

-A trello card can be created from GMail at the condition that you have installed the Chrome extension ("https://chrome.google.com/webstore/detail/gmail-to-trello/oceoildfbiaeclndnjknjpfaoofeekgl").
-When you will create from an email a card, you can select the board and the list where the card should be created.
+A trello card can be created directly within an Obsidian board (https://trello.com/b/DI2J0MHN/obsidian, ...) or from GMail.
+In that case, the following Chrome extension ("https://chrome.google.com/webstore/detail/gmail-to-trello/oceoildfbiaeclndnjknjpfaoofeekgl") should be installed.
+When you will create a card from an email, you can select the board and the list "New" where the card should be created.

-When a Trello card is created, please add it to the list "New" in order to allow the members part of the board to review it.
-When they will run their weekly call, the "new" listed cards will be reviewed, accepted or refused and assigned to member(s) including also the definition of a due date.
-The dates defined for the cards will allow us using the power-ups "calendar" app to define sprints like also to review the tasks assigned during the weekly call.
+Remark : Please use preferentially the list "New".
+That will allow the members part of the board to review it during their weekly call as the "new" listed cards will be accepted/refused, assigned to member(s) and a due date defined.
+The due dates will allow the Project/Program Managers, using the power-ups "calendar" app, to take actions when the due dates are overpassed.

 ## Communication Tool